DanielSchwartz1/SplunkForPCAP/README.md

 <br>
 ------------------------------------------------
 <br>
-The PCAP Analyzer for Splunk includes useful Dashboards to analyze network packet capture files from Wireshark or Network Monitor (.pcap).
+The PCAP Analyzer for Splunk includes useful Dashboards to analyze network packet capture files from Wireshark or Network Monitor (.pcap | .pcapng).

 The App includes Dashboards which will show you:
 - The Top Talker IP's, Protocols, VLANs, Conversations
 - Detailed overview about IP Conversations, Packet Loss, TCP Error's, Round Trip Time
 - Conversation Sankey Diagram (by Packets, by Bytes, by Destination Port)